mcmuralishclint/BlockchainWood/README.md

 - When the required amount is reached, the movie will be disabled for tipping

 ### Part 2 - Testing the smart contract using truffle
+- Individual tests for each feature mentioned in Part 1

 ### Part 3 - Creating a frontend using react.js

+### Features to add
+- Routing
+- IPFS based image associated with each movie
+- Error handling
+- Validations
+- View transaction history for each movie by user